NeelPatel75/Neel_Patel_COMP383_PipelineProject2026/README.md

     snakemake -n
 #### If it states a long list of jobs, then the pipeline is good to go.
 #### Now run the following in the terminal to do an actual run.
-    snakemake --cores 4
+    snakemake --cores 1
-#### If conducting a longer run, feel free to use
+#### If conducting a longer run (not with this dataset), feel free to use the following
     nohup snakemake --cores 4
 #### This will allow the user to close their laptop in case they have to leave, as the run could take a large amount of time.
 #### To check the progress of the run, paste the following in the terminal